21400262/HCI-Smart-mirror/README.md

 ./node_modules/.bin/electron-rebuild
 chmod +x ~/MagicMirror/modules/MMM-AssistantMk2/scripts/*.sh
  ```
->> step4. google API<br>
+>> step4. google API
+Go to Google API Console
-   Create a new project. https://console.actions.google.com/
+From the menu bar, select a project or create a new project.
-   search for Google Assistant API from https://console.cloud.google.com/ and create a credentials.json.
-   place the file into the "/home/pi/MagicMirror/modules/MMM-AssistantMk2/"
+To open the Google API Library, from the Navigation menu, select APIs & Services > Library.
+Search for "Google Assistant API".
+Select the correct result and click Enable.
+Then, from the menu, select APIs & Services > Credentials.
+On the Credentials page, click Create Credentials > OAuth client ID.
+Select your Application type as Other and submit.
+(Before or After that, you might be asked for making consent screen. do that.)
+Then, you can download your credential json file from list.
+Downloaded file name would be client_secret_xxxx...xxx.json. rename it as credentials.json and save it to your MMM-AssistantMk2 directory.
 then, type the following code:
    ```
 cd ~/MagicMirror/modules/MMM-AssistantMk2/
 node auth_and_test.js